 chezmoi add ~/.config/mise/config.toml

-Now my tool versions are part of my dotfiles.
-Same versions everywhere.
+Now my tool versions ride along with my dotfiles.
+Same versions everywhere, tracked in git.

 # ~/.local/share/chezmoi/run_once_before_10-install-mise.sh